orbmis/smart-contract-event-hooks/README.md

 ### Front-running attacks

 It is advised not to rely on signatures alone to validate Hook events.
 It is important for publishers and subscribers of hooks to be aware that it is possible for a relayer to relay hook events before they are published, by examining the publisher's transaction in the mempool before it actually executes in the publisher's smart contract.
 The normal flow is for a "trigger" transaction to call a function in the publisher smart contract, which in turn fires an event which is then picked up by relayers.
-Competitive relayers will observe that it is possible to pluck the signature from the trigger transaction in the public mempool and simply relay it to subscriber contracts before the trigger transaction has been actually included in a block.
+Competitive relayers will observe that it is possible to pluck the signature and payload from the trigger transaction in the public mempool and simply relay it to subscriber contracts before the trigger transaction has been actually included in a block.
 In fact, it is possible that the subscriber contracts process the event before the trigger transaction is processed, based purely on gas fee dynamics.
 This can mitigated against by subscriber contracts calling the `verifyEventHook` function on the publisher contract when they receive a Hook event.

 Another risk from front-running affects relayers, whereby the relayer's transactions to the subscriber contracts can be front-run by generalized MEV searchers in the mempool.
 It is likely that this sort of MEV capture will occur in the public mempool, and therefore it is advised that relayers use private channels to block builders to mitigate against this issue.